thingplus/thingplus.github.io/_posts/en/posts/user-guide/2015-9-8-en_help_userRegisteration.md

 ![get_apikey](/assets/get_apikey_en.png)

 <br/>
-9) Run Thing+ Gateway S/W with the following commands on the connected terminal with your device.
+9) Run Thing+ Gateway S/W with the following commands on **the connected terminal with your device**.

 ```bash
 @shell:$ cd /usr/local/tp